codetalkio/facade/README.md

 # Facade
-> When you need to keep pretending you are a REST API, but you're really not
+> When you need to pretend you are a REST API, but you're really not

 Facade is a Rust-based HTTP transformation layer to seamlessly convert REST calls into GraphQL calls for piecemeal API migrations.